windborne/grapher/readme.md

 - `text`: Optional text to display alongside the line
 - `textTop`: Optional value to specify the vertical position of the text
 - `textStyle`: Optional styling object for the text
+- `minPixelX`: Optional number.
+If the x position of the line in pixels is less than this value, the line will be hidden
+- `maxPixelX`: Optional number.
+If the x position of the line in pixels is greater than this value, the line will be hidden
 - `onRangeGraph`: If true, will show the line on the range graph as well.
 This may also be an object with any of the above options to adjust the styling
 - `onRangeGraphOnly`: If true, the vertical line will only appear on the range graph and not the primary graph